 Most interesting are the Morisca olives, unique to the area, offering a bit of pepper and interesting apricot fruit with a touch of green grass and green tomato.

-The latest harvest of this extra virgin olive oil, from fall 2011, is very complex yet balanced, just like the previous harvest.
-It starts out sweet and buttery with notes of green tomato before coming in with a peppery kick.
-Very smooth, mild and buttery.
+The latest harvest of this extra virgin olive oil, from fall 2012, starts out sweet and very buttery but then finishes with a big red pepper kick.
+The aroma is buttery with notes of green olive and hay.